jakob-r/mbo_asd/response_to_the_reviewers.md

 >p.
 3 ff.: This may be implicitly clear but it should also be said explicitly that in the motivating example and throughout the remainder of the paper a normality assumption is made for all outcome data.

---> Tim?
-Gibt es diese assumption bei dir?
---> Mbo Teil habe ich übernommen.
+There is no normality assumption for the single outcome data but for the test statistics Z_i,j a multivariate normal distribution is assumed which will hold approximately if the sample size is sufficiently large.
-We clarified the assumptions in chapter 4 and 5.
+We clarified the assumptions at the very end of chapter 3.

 >p.
 9: How were the values for the resolution of Grid and Grid Small (k=25 and k=7) selected?